kunkel321/QuickPath/README.md

 ![Screenshot of QuickPath popup menu](https://github.com/kunkel321/QuickPath/blob/main/QuickPath%20screenshot.png)

 Tips:
--There is a 2 second timeout, and QuickPath will stop popping-up after this time.
+* There is a 2 second timeout, and QuickPath will stop popping-up after this time.
 So if you want to see it again, press Alt + q.
--Right-click the SysTray icon to set QuickPath to run at Windows start up.
+* Right-click the SysTray icon to set QuickPath to run at Windows start up.
 There is a checkbox item at the bottom of the R-Click menu.

 AutoHotkey Forum Thread: https://www.autohotkey.com/boards/viewtopic.php?f=83&t=134987